Lake Cerknica: Description

-Intermittent behavior
+Environment

+The climate in the area is continental, with a mean temperature of 9.2 C and the annual precipitation about 1700 mm.
+Botanically, the lake is distinguished by amphibious plants.
+It is therefore a part of two Natura 2000 areas of protection and the focus of the Inner Carniola Regional Park, which covers additional Natura 2000 areas in the broader region.
+The lake is an important wildlife resource, especially as a nesting place for many bird species.
+It has been designated an Important Bird Area (IBA) by BirdLife International.

+Intermittency

 The lake, which under ordinary conditions has an area of about 10 sqmi and a mean depth of 20 ft, communicates through a number of openings with a series of subterranean reservoirs or caverns, some of which are above the lake level in the surrounding hills.
 In the summer, when the rainfall is slight, the lake is completely drained into the reservoirs lying below its level, and its bed is speedily covered with rich vegetation.
 With the returning heavy rains in autumn, the surrounding higher reservoirs are filled and discharge suddenly through the subterranean passages into the lake, so that the latter very rapidly regains its ordinary volume and may even inundate the surrounding country.
 The changes in level are, however, very irregular.
 Sometimes the lake does not disappear for several years, and it can remain dry for over a year, as it did in 1834–35.
 It is rich in fish, which disappear and return with the water.